nshafii/inesc_robotis_arm/README.md

 ## For installing the package

+Prerequisite, ros-indigo packages:

-Prerequisite: ros-indigo base, sudo apt-get install ros-indigo-desktop-full
+1. sudo apt-get install ros-indigo-desktop-full
+2. sudo apt-get install ros-indigo-qt-build
+3. sudo apt-get install ros-indigo-moveit-full

+Building the package:
-In the root directory: catkin_make -j1
+In the root directory, catkin_make -j1

 ## For running the driver